|

 divisible by 101.

-Of course, if we had to know in practice whether a number can be evenly
+Obviously, if we wanted to know in practice whether a number can be evenly

-divided by 5, we would do better by sticking to the denary system, but that
+divided by 5, we had better stick to the denary system, but that is not

-The point here is that the last one or more digits of a number contain
+The point here is that the last one or more digits of a number do or could

 And how much or of what kind will depend on the numeral system.